 To read more about the COVID-19 eCRF, visit the ISARIC website.

-The PREPARE network, of which Penta is the paediatric gateway, has now mobilised to Outbreak Research Response Mode 3, the highest response mode, which foresees the implementation of clinical research projects to address the most important and urgent clinical research questions posed by specific infectious diseases outbreaks.
+The PREPARE network, of which Penta is the paediatric gateway, has mobilised to Outbreak Research Response Mode 3, the highest response mode, which foresees the implementation of clinical research projects to address the most important and urgent clinical research questions posed by specific infectious diseases outbreaks.
 As a result of this action, PREPARE and its partners have pulled together a project proposal within the Horizon 2020 research framework, which was successfully selected for funding.
-Launched on March 10th, the new RECOVER project aims to develop data and evidence-based knowledge on the SARS-CoV-2 epidemic, and translate these into recommendations for improved patient management and public health response measures.
+Launched on March 10th, the RECOVER project aims to develop data and evidence-based knowledge on the SARS-CoV-2 epidemic, and translate these into recommendations for improved patient management and public health response measures.

 Part of RECOVER project is the Hospital Care Study, aimed at analyzing the perceptions on infection control procedures for COVID-19 and the wellbeing of healthcare workers providing routine clinical care in the framework of a pandemic.
 Are you a healthcare-professional working in hospitals settings?
 RECOVER would love to know more about your experience with COVID-19 procedures.
 This is an anonymous survey: outcome will be used to inform European policy makers and advisors to set up interventions for protecting and supporting healthcare workers and preventing the spread of COVID-19.